 Finally, we exploit the presence of other playable characters with sexual minority status to show that LGBT Pride Month, which started on the day of the announcement, is unlikely to explain our findings.
-To do so, we introduce a theoretical framework that formalizes the existence of two \open simultaneous treatments" — the disclosure of the character’s sexual orientation and the start of LGBT Pride Month.
-We outline sufficient assumptions that enable us to separate the impacts of these treatments on players’ preferences for the character.\footnote{\ See, e.g., \textcite{roller2023differences} for a discussion on \open simultaneous treatments" and methodologies for disentangling their effects under a difference-in-differences identification strategy.} The empirical results support the interpretation that the estimated effects are driven by the character’s disclosure.
+To do so, we introduce a theoretical framework that formalizes the existence of two \open simultaneous treatments"---the disclosure of the character’s sexual orientation and the start of LGBT Pride Month.\footnote{\ See, e.g., \textcite{roller2023differences} for a discussion on \open simultaneous treatments" and methodologies for disentangling their effects under a difference-in-differences identification strategy.} We outline sufficient assumptions that enable us to separate the impacts of these treatments on players’ preferences for the character.
+The empirical results support the interpretation that the estimated effects are driven by the character’s disclosure.

-While our setting is unconventional, it presents unique advantages for the identification of sentiments towards LGB identity.
-First, video games offer a controlled research environment, enabling the observation of behaviors that might be challenging to capture through traditional methods \parencite{palacios2023beautiful}.
-Second, they allow us to leverage objective measures of behavior and identity, circumventing the limitations associated with self-reported identity in surveys \parencite{coffman2017size, ham2024102503}.
-Conventional survey questions have been shown to result in an underrepresentation of the LGB community, thus introducing additional selection concerns.
-Third, online gaming platforms offer the benefit of anonymity, minimizing social desirability bias and increasing the likelihood of individuals disclosing sensitive information such as their true attitudes toward sexual minority groups.